-Doug Stringer is the Founder and President of Somebody Cares America and Somebody Cares International, a global network of chapters, centers, affiliate and partner churches and organizations working together to bring hope and healing to their communities through Prayer initiatives, Compassion outreaches and Cooperative efforts.
+Dr. J. Doug Stringer is the Founder and President of Somebody Cares America and Somebody Cares International, a global network of chapters, centers, affiliate and partner churches and organizations working together to bring hope and healing to their communities through Prayer initiatives, Compassion outreaches and Cooperative efforts.

-The Collaborative network has grown rapidly and now impacts communities and cities around the world.
+The collaborative network has grown rapidly and now impacts communities and cities around the world.
 What began as an outreach to the inner city and homeless in Houston, Texas in 1981, has become a clarion call for us to cross our ethnic and denominational barriers to be a tangible expression of Christ to our communities.
 His years of ministry experiences have taken him to numerous communities and nations; from urban to foreign fields; from garbage dumps to the palaces and halls of government leaders.

 As an Asian-American, born in Japan, Doug is considered a bridge-builder and ambassador.
 Doug is an internationally sought after speaker, author, and consultant to community groups, churches, civic, city and national leaders.
 Doug has spoken to and ministered to thousands of pastors, ministry leaders, as well as governmental leaders at conferences and conventions over the last few years alone.
-From Preachers to Politicians, he has brought messages on Courageous and Persevering Leadership through challenging times.
+From preachers to politicians, he has brought messages on Courageous and Persevering Leadership through challenging times.
 He has been a contributor and sited in numerous publications, articles, and books in various languages.

-Doug as authored numerous books, including, “It’s Time to Cross the Jordan”, “The Fatherless Generation”, “Somebody Cares…a guide to living out your faith”, “Who’s Your Daddy Now?…a generation in pursuit of fathers”, “Born to Die…the Work of the Cross, the Power of the Resurrection”, and most recently, “Living Life Well…a look at the spirit of the 10 Commandments”.
-He has also been credited as a contributing author in “The Maximized Living Bible” and “The Revival Study Bible”.
-Doug has been and is on numerous radio and television programs.
-He has also been guest host on local networks.
+Doug as authored numerous books, including: It’s Time to Cross the Jordan, The Fatherless Generation, Somebody Cares, Who’s Your Daddy Now?, Born to Die, Living Life Well: A Look at the Spirit of the 10 Commandments, and most recently, In Search of A Father’s Blessing and Leadership Awakening: Foundational Principles for Lasting Success.
+He has also been credited as a contributing author in The Maximized Living Bible and The Revival Study Bible.
+Doug has been on numerous radio and television programs, and often serves as a guest host on local networks.

 Doug is recognized for his contributions in both secular and sacred arenas, including receiving Congressional Recognitions for the work of Somebody Cares, and receiving the Barbara Jordan Leadership Award in 1995 by the United Cerebral Palsy of Greater Houston.